Breaking your fixed rate home loan.

 Breaking to get a lower interest rate

 Breaking your fixed loan to get a lower interest rate means you can reduce your repayments.
-While this may sound attractive, it's important to check that the money you're saving with a lower rate outweighs the break cost for your loan.
-You can either do the calculation yourself or we can help walk you through your options.
+While this may sound attractive, it's important to check that the money you're saving with a lower interest rate outweighs the prepayment cost for your loan.
+You can do the calculation yourself or we can help walk you through your options.

 Breaking to change your term

 If your circumstances change, it's possible to break your fixed loan to change your term.
 By extending your term, you're paying off your loan over a longer period.
-While this means you can reduce your minimum repayment, you'll also end up paying more in interest overall so it's worthwhile considering how much you'll end up paying in the long term.
+While this means you can reduce your minimum repayment amount, you'll also end up paying more in interest overall so it's worth considering how much you'll end up paying in the long term.

 Breaking when you're selling

-If you're selling your home and buying a new one, you can often transfer your Westpac home loan to your new place, without incurring any break fees.
-Please talk to us to discuss your options.
-If you're planning to repay your loan once you've sold your home, you may decide to break your fixed rate home loan before settlement, and put the loan on a floating interest rate and pay the break costs you've been quoted.
-This will lower the risk of paying higher break costs if interest rates have fallen between the time you got the quote and reach settlement.
+If you're selling your home and buying a new one, you may be able to transfer your Westpac home loan to your new place, without incurring any prepayment costs.
+Do call us to discuss your options.
+If you're planning to repay your loan once you've sold your home, you may decide to break your fixed rate home loan before settlement, put the loan on a floating interest rate and pay the prepayment costs you've been quoted.
+This will lower the risk of paying higher prepayment costs if interest rates have fallen between the time you got the quote and reach settlement.

 Breaking if you've come into money

 If you've come into some money, such as an inheritance or bonus, you may choose to break your loan at this point.
-Putting this lump sum on your home loan potentially means the interest saved over the course of your loan could outweigh the break fee charged.
+Using this lump sum to reduce your home loan potentially means the interest saved over the course of your loan could outweigh the prepayment cost.